sCaleWebs/wg2022-betadiv/ROADMAP.md

 We will investigate how networks differ in space using Bs (species composition beta-diversity), Bos (interactions beta-diversity) and Bwn (metaweb beta-diversity) indexes.
 We will use site-level networks and coarse taxonomic resolution;

+- [ ] Add co-authors to repository and Zotero library
 - [ ] Data wrangling - we need network matrices and geographical data for each network; @aammd to help us organize and navigate.

 Site level food webs are in this folder: https://github.com/SrivastavaLab/empirical_food_webs/tree/main/03_food_web_metrics/data/pasted_matrices